QuantumByteStudios/Image-Text-Recognition-Python-Tesseract/README.md

 # Image-Text-Recognition-Python-Tesseract

-A Python programm that uses tesseract to detect text in images and convert it to editable text.
+A Python program that uses tesseract to detect text in images and convert it to editable text.

 <br>